 1 Introduction

-Research on learning Chinese as a second language (CSL) has been becoming a hot topic in recent years due to rapidly increasing number of CSL learners (Ke 2018; Shei et al. 2020).
-According to the status of Hanzi (Chinese characters) in CSL learners’ own countries, CSL learners could be broadly categorized into two groups.
-One is Hanzi group, typically including CSL learners from Korea, Japan and Singapore where Hanzi is in popular use, and another is alphabetic group, mainly including CSL learners from the countries, such as English- and Arabic-speaking regions, where alphabetic writing systems, instead of Hanzi, are widely used.
-This dichotomous method has caused some problems, one of which is that CSL learners in alphabetic group have generally been treated as a homogeneous group in classroom and assumed to demonstrate similar performance and growth pattern in Hanzi learning, such as reading, writing and orthographic awareness (Zhang & Ke 2018).
-However, this assumption ignores the influence of native writing system (L1WS) background and learning experience of second writing system (L2WS).

-Take the Arabic and English CSL learners as an example.
-One common error observed among elementary Arabic CSL learners is writing Hanzi from right to left, which was rarely found in English CSL learners, and the different directionalities in Arabic (right to left) and English (left to right) are assumed to be main cause (Zhang, 2014).
-Regarding L2WS background, English CSL learners might be mono-script users before learning Chinese as they tend to learn foreign languages (e.g. French, Spanish) that use a similar script as English (American Academy of Arts & Sciences 2017; Bianco & Slaughter 2009; Early 2008; Early et al. 2017; Met 2008; Parrish 2020), In contrast, most Arabic CSL learners are bi-script users due to the requirement of English learning in the Arabic world (Ahmad 2014; Bailey & Damerow 2014).
+Research on learning Chinese as a second language (CSL) has become a topic of interest in recent years due to a rapidly increasing number of CSL learners (Ke 2018; Shei et al. 2020).
+According to the status of Hanzi (Chinese characters) in CSL learners’ own countries, CSL learners can broadly be categorized into two groups.
+One typically includes CSL learners from Korea, Japan and Singapore where Hanzi is in popular use (the Hanzi group).
+A second group includes CSL learners from the countrie where alphabetic writing systems are widely used, such as English- and Arabic-speaking regions.
+A number of problems have arisen given this situation, one is that CSL learners from alphabetic backgrounds have generally been treated as a homogeneous group in the classroom and are most often assumed to perform and develop similarly in their learning of Hanzi (in reading, writing and orthographic awareness) (Zhang & Ke 2018).
+This assumption ignores the potential influence of the learners’ native writing system (L1WS) background as well as theirs learning experience of second writing systems (L2WSs).
+An example of this can be found forArabic and English CSL learners.
+One common problem observed among elementary Arabic CSL learners is that of writing Hanzi from right to left, given that Arabic is written the different directionalities in Arabic (right to left) and English (left to right) are assumed to be main cause (Zhang, 2014).
+Regarding the L2WS background of CSL learners, English learners are most likely to be mono-script users before learning Chinese as they tend to learn foreign languages that use a similar script as English (e.g. French, Spanish) (American Academy of Arts & Sciences 2017; Bianco & Slaughter 2009; Early 2008; Early et al. 2017; Met 2008; Parrish 2020).
+In contrast, most Arabic CSL learners are bi-script users due to the requirement of English learning in the Arabic world (Ahmad 2014; Bailey & Damerow 2014).

-Different groups of multi-competent L2WS users could perform differently in non-linguistic skills such as visual-spatial perception (Demetriou et al. 2005; Kolinsky et al. 1987; McBride-Chang et al. 2011) and linguistic skills such as reading (Brown & Haynes 1985; Cook & Bassetti 2005; Koda 1988), writing (Oller & Ziahosseiny 1970) and orthographic awareness (Li et al. 2014; Xu & Maries 2019).
-Considering that Hanzi is highly dependent on visual-spatial skills (Liu et al. 2016; McBride-Chang et al. 2005; Tavassoli 2002), therefore, the Arabic and English CSL learners might show different achievements in Hanzi acquisition, which is yet systematically explored.
+Different groups of multi-competent L2WS users also may perform differently in tasks measuring non-linguistic skills such as visual-spatial perception (Demetriou et al. 2005; Kolinsky et al. 1987; McBride-Chang et al. 2011) as well as in linguistic skills such as reading (Brown & Haynes 1985; Cook & Bassetti 2005; Koda 1988), writing (Oller & Ziahosseiny 1970) and orthographic awareness (Li et al. 2014; Xu & Maries 2019).
+Considering that Hanzi is highly dependent on visual-spatial skills (Liu et al. 2016; McBride-Chang et al. 2005; Tavassoli 2002) it is possible that Arabic and English CSL learners may show differences in the acquisition Hanzi acquisition, and this has yet to be systematically explored.

 In comparison to the massive amount of research on language transfer, less attention has been paid to writing system transfer.
-In the area of CSL acquisition, most studies concentrated on the comparison between Hanzi group and alphabetic group (Zhang & Ke 2018), neglecting the variations among CSL learners using different L1WSs in alphabetic group, such as English and Arabic.
-To fill in this gap, also as an echo to Cook & Bassetti’s (2005) call for more research on multi-competent L2WS users, the present study aims to explore the influence of L1 script directionality on phonetic radical application skills, Hanzi reading and Hanzi writing in Arabic and English CSL learner with different L2 proficiency levels.
-Such a study is significant for deepening our understanding of the role L1WS features play in the acquisition of literacy skills and orthographic awareness in L2 and enriching the research concerning writing system transfer and the development of literacy skills in SLA, and could also provide empirical evidence for Hanzi instruction.
+In the area of CSL acquisition, most studies have concentrated on the comparison between Hanzi group and alphabetic group learners (Zhang & Ke 2018), neglecting any differences among CSL learners using different L1WSs within the alphabetic group, such as English and Arabic.
+To fill in this gap, and also in response to Cook & Bassetti’s (2005) call for more research on multi-competent L2WS users, the present study aims to explore the influence of L1 script directionality on phonetic radical application skills, Hanzi reading and Hanzi writing in Arabic and English CSL learner with different L2 proficiency levels.
+Such research has the potential to deepen our understanding of the role that L1WS features may play in the acquisition of literacy skills and orthographic awareness in the L2 and can enrich research on writing system transfer and the development of literacy skills in SLA, as well as providing empirical evidence for Hanzi instruction.